Kotion Each G2000 Headset

 I was able to dangle them both by their ankles and vigorously shake them without the headset falling off – Just kidding…

 The microphone arm on the Each G2000 is rigid and while it does rotate up and down, it won’t pivot in and out towards your face.
-In it’s down position the microphone is about 9cms from your mouth.
+In its down position, the microphone is about 9cms from your mouth.
 I personally think it could have been a little closer.
 Not only will it make heavy breathing extremely difficult, it’s also slightly visible from the corner of your left eye.

 Despite my dislike of the microphone placement, the overall design of the Flymemo Each G2000 is good.
 The combination blue LED lighting, glossy black surfaces and chrome side details make this gaming headset visually appealing.
 It’s soft padded leather ear pads are extremely comfortable and the thick braided cable will hopefully extend it’s life, even in the hands of young gamers.

-2Flymemo Each G2000 – Features and Specifications
+2Kotion Each G2000 – Features and Specifications

 The connecting cables for the headset consist of two colour coded 3.5mm audio jacks, one for sound and the other for the microphone.
-There’s also a USB connector, this is solely for the LED back lighting and is optional.
+There’s also a USB connector, this is solely for the LED back-lighting and is optional.
 While some gaming headsets run from the USB port only, the Each G2000 receives and sends it’s audio just from the jacks.

 - Driver diameter: 50mm